ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### Model design patterns

-The five patterns are used in the models of the Exchange MAPI Protocol Test Suites package including SynchronousProtocols, AbstractIdentifiers, Server Initialization Pattern, Check Return Value, and Helper File Pattern.
+Five patterns are used in the models of the Exchange MAPI Protocol Test Suites package, including SynchronousProtocols, AbstractIdentifiers, Server Initialization Pattern, Check Return Value, and Helper File Pattern.

--   SynchronousProtocols: The protocol operations are modeled as synchronous behavior where the test suite client sends a request and waits for a response.
-A request is always immediately followed by its response, without interleaving packets from other interchanges.
+-   SynchronousProtocols: The protocol operations are modeled as synchronous behavior in which the test suite client sends a request and waits for a response.
+A request is always immediately followed by its response without interleaving packets from other interchanges.

--   AbstractIdentifiers: The models explore a set of simple types (Boolean, enumeration) as placeholders for the concrete values that will appear during protocol testing.
+-   AbstractIdentifiers: The models explore a set of simple types (Boolean, enumeration) as placeholders for the concrete values that will appear during the protocol testing.
 For example, the actual values of CodePage GUID cannot be identified at modeling time, so these variables are replaced by abstract identifiers and the real data is stored in the protocol adapter.